Buffy Lawson: Bio

-Buffy Lawson was born in Lexington, KY and began entertaining from an early age.
+Buffy Lawson was born in Lexington, Kentucky and began entertaining from an early age.
 She would drag every chair out of the family home into the back yard, charging neighbors five dollars to attend her shows.
-After graduating from high school Buffy moved to Nashville, TN.
+After graduating from high school Buffy moved to Nashville, Tennessee.

 She began by singing demos for aspiring songwriters, then began to write her own songs, which led her to a staff writing positions at several publishers in Nashville.
 He voice caught the ear of producer Bob Gaudio, who teamed her with Neil Diamond to duet on "Marry Me" from his 1996 album, Tennessee Moon.

 While attending a gig as Lorrie Morgan's back-up singer brought her to the attention of a music industry executive who was putting together a duo.
 Curb Records signed Bomshel to a recording contract.
 Opening slots for acts like Miranda Lambert, Brad Paisley and Trace Adkins followed.

 "We had a fabulous band and a custom built bus, and I was able to play rock star," says Lawson.
 But after three years, Lawson made the decision to re-focus on her career as a songwriter.
 Soon after leaving Bomshel, she had songs recorded by Bo Bice, Willie Nelson, Kris Kristofferson, Randy Travis, Kenny Rogers and Dolly Parton.
 And then, after nearly 20 years in Nashville, she left and returned to Lexington.

 One of her friends, Sandy Knox, started a label called Wrinkled Records and signed her.

 Songwriter Walt Aldridge joined the team to produce the album.
 The first time she heard back her deeply personal "I'm Leaving You for Me", she knew she had made the right decision.
 "I just let go for these sessions.
 I sang from a place in my heart that didn't care if anyone heard it.
 I'm not chasing the magic anymore.
 I'm letting the magic find me."